There are many different types of oils that are good for your skin and can be used as natural skin care instead of store-bought products.

 Be sure to keep Rosehip Oil in a cool, dark place or store in the refrigerator to prevent it from turning rancid.
 Sometimes vitamin E is added to a rosehip solution to extend the shelf life and won’t hurt the quality.

 Rosehip Oil is best purchased cold-pressed, as this extraction method helps to preserve its active nutrients.

-Like I said, I’ve used all these oils but for now my basic routine boils down to Coconut Oil and Rosehip Oil.
+As I said, I’ve used all these oils but for now, my basic routine includes Coconut Oil and Rosehip Oil.

 I use Coconut Oil as a cleanser on my face and to remove my mascara.